 What should I do with my life to be happy?

 In all human endeavors, in everything that we do, often, our real goal is to eventually experience happiness.
 Ever wondered what the secret of happy people is?
-While there’s no secret of happiness, there are some guidelines.
+While there’s no secret to happiness, there are some guidelines.
 Discover the 5 Principles of happiness.
 Read more here.

 How do I give direction to my life, what should I do with my life?